-"review of this document by the Heritage Council is not required, given that the project will not impact State Heritage Register items or historical archaeological relics/sites"
+"review of this document by the Heritage Council is not required, given that the project will not impact State Heritage Register items or historical archaeological relics/sites."

-A copy of this correspondence can be found in Appendix G.
+A copy of this correspondence can be found in APPENDIX E.

-5.3 New England Solar Farm Heritage Database
+5.3 New England Solar Historic Heritage Database

-The NESF HH Database will be created and maintained by ACEN.
-The database will be a 'live' document of historical heritage resources within the project boundary that will be continuously updated to reflect new finds and their management status.
+The NES HH Database is maintained by ACEN Australia.
+The database is a 'live' document of historical heritage resources within the project boundary and is updated to reflect new finds and their management status.

-The database will include:
+The database includes:

-- a record of current location, significance of all historical sites in the project boundary or in the vicinity that may be affected; - management measures to be completed, underway and completed; and

-• a record of Aboriginal heritage survey coverage as historical survey was undertaken at this time also (represented by GPS survey tracks).
+- a record of current location and significance of all historical sites in the project boundary or in the vicinity that may be affected; - management measures to be completed, underway and completed; and - a record of Aboriginal heritage survey coverage as historical survey was undertaken at this time also (represented by GPS survey tracks).

-The database will comprise datasets available in both MS Excel format and Geographical Information System (GIS) format.
-GIS data will be made available for mapping purposes to assist in the identification and management of all heritage sites and areas during the life of the project.
-The database will be 'version controlled' to ensure that all relevant parties involved in heritage management are working with the most up-to-date datasets.
+The database comprises datasets available in both MS Excel format and Geographical Information System (GIS) format.
+GIS data can be made available for mapping purposes to assist in the identification and management of all heritage sites and areas during the life of the project.
+The database is 'version controlled' to ensure that all relevant parties involved in heritage management are working with the most up-to-date datasets.

-ACEN will be responsible for ensuring that all relevant employees, EPC Contractors and subcontractors are provided with up-to-date datasets.
+ACEN Australia is responsible for ensuring that all relevant employees, Contractors and subcontractors are provided with up-to-date datasets.

-The database will be updated within 28 days in the following circumstances:
+The database will continue to be updated within 28 days in the following circumstances:

-- discovery of human remains; - discovery of new relics, works or built heritage items; - changes or incidents to existing sites; - changes to the management status of heritage sites and areas; and/or - the completion of heritage activities such as survey, excavation, and protective measures.
+- discovery of human remains; - discovery of new relics, works or built heritage items; - · changes or incidents to existing sites; - changes to the management status of heritage sites and areas; and/or - the completion of heritage activities such as survey, excavation, and protective measures.